-Anger Management and Self-Injury Counseling in the Andover Area
+Anger Management Counseling in Andover

 Anger doesn’t have to mean yelling or throwing punches.
-Yet, this emotion can injure your relationships, interfere with your work or even harm your physical and mental health.
-Whether you’re an adult struggling with anger or your child is overly aggressive, private counseling for anger can teach you healthy techniques for controlling this powerful emotion.
-At Merrimack Valley Psychological Associates in Andover, we can coach you or your child on how to address anger and find a peaceful balance.
+If you’re struggling with anger issues, such as managing aggressive behavior or an explosive temper, it can harm your relationships, interfere with work, or even impact your physical and mental health.
+Whether you’re an adult struggling with anger or your child is overly aggressive, private counseling for anger can teach you healthy techniques for controlling your temper.

 How Anger Can Manifest Itself